 This unit serves child support process warrants in Baltimore City for the State's Child Support Enforcement Administration in the Department of Human Resources.
 In many instances child support is only collected after warrants have been issued or individuals are compelled to appear in Court.
 In Fiscal 2011, the unit served 5,160 child support processes and 575 warrants.
-The Fiscal 2013 recommendation is \$3,420 (0.9%) above the Fiscal 2012 level of appropriation.
-In Fiscal 2012, funding for City's retirement contribution, to the State for Sheriff's employees, was budgeted in service 882, Deputy Sheriff - Enforcement.
-For Fiscal 2013, funding for pension costs has been reallocated to all the Sheriff's services.
-Current service levels will be maintained.
+The Fiscal 2013 recommendation is \$3,420 (0.9%) below the Fiscal 2013 current level of service.